T-4lbi53/mnist-digit-recognizer/README.md

 here alpha is the learning rate this is  called a hyperparameter, it has no connection with any variable in our network(constante).and usually we take this pretty small!

-And this is the theoritical part, we simply do this in a loop, and the model will "learn", this is too fucking beautifull and elegant.
+And this is the theoritical part, we simply do this in a loop, and the model will "learn",

-ps: i have not faild the algebra nor the calculus!!!

 And a few more line for the general idea of ML: